Exact and Approximate Conformal Inference for Multi-Output Regression: Conformal Inference

-In order to test a particular candidate values for inclusion in $\Gamma^{(\alpha)}(x_{n+1})$, we need to compare the conformity measure associated with our candidate data point to the conformity measures of our training data.
+In order to test a particular set of candidate values for inclusion in $\Gamma^{(\alpha)}(x_{n+1})$, we must compare the conformity measure associated with our candidate data point to the conformity measures of our training data.
 Naively, this requires the refitting of our model for each new candidate value.
-However, \cite{nouretdinov2001ridge} showed that $S_i(z)$, constructed using \Cref{eqn:single-conf} in conjunction with a ridge regressor, varied piecewise-linearly as a function of the candidate value $z$, eliminating the need to test a fine set of candidate points through model refitting.
-We provide this result in Lemma \ref{thm:nouretdinov}.
+However, \cite{nouretdinov2001ridge} showed that $S_i(z)$, constructed using \Cref{eqn:single-conf} in conjunction with a ridge regressor, varies piecewise-linearly as a function of the candidate value $z$, eliminating the need to test a dense set of candidate points through model refitting.
+Other exact conformal inference methods include conformal inference through homotopy \citep{lei2019fast, ndiaye2019computing}, influence functions \citep{bhatt2021fast, cherubin2021exact}, and root-finding approaches \citep{ndiaye2021root}.
+While not exact, \cite{ndiaye2022stable} provide approximations to the full conformal prediction region through stability-based approaches.